Vicba/white-paper-replications/README.md

 `Disclaimer:` The code is written by me, so it's not perfect.
 It's a combination of my own insights and parts I found in different resources.

 Planning on adding these in the future
-BERT, RoPE, FlashAttention, ClIP, Whisper, UNET, DDDM, DDIM, BLOOM
+SAM, RoPE, FlashAttention, Whisper, UNET, DDDM, DDIM, BLOOM

 ## Overview